 2.1.
 How does a pressure injury occur?

 Normally, while sitting or sleeping/lying down, we shift our position every few minutes with or without our knowledge to take off the pressure on our skin.
-It so happens because the delicate smaller blood vessels are compressed in-between the outside pressure and our bony prominences such as behind our head, hip bone, and heels, etc. The nerve endings on these areas identify this problem and send pain signals to our brain to make a move so that blood supply to the skin can be restored.
+It happens because the delicate smaller blood vessels are compressed between the outside pressure and our bony prominences such as behind our head, hip bone, heels, etc. The nerve endings in these areas identify this problem and send pain signals to our brain to make a move so that blood supply to the skin can be restored.

 Due to mechanical pressure